kirik-streltsov/kirik-streltsov/README.md

 ---

 ### 🧝‍♂️ About me: ###
+I am a beginner software developer from Russia.

-- I'm a beginner software developer.
-Currently studying Java and Kotlin programming languages and technologies connected with them(Spring Framework, Hibernate, Android SDK).
+- Currently studying Java and Kotlin programming languages and technologies connected with them(Spring Framework, Hibernate and Android SDK).

 - In my free time, I work on my pet project and read about computer networks.

 ---